MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 - Video.js - Choose CMAF LL-HLS playback for best results.
 Please use the LL-HLS support and buffer level ABR options.
 - HLS.js - Choose CMAF LL-HLS playback for best results.
-- Shaka player - Choose CMAF LL-HLS playback.
+- Shaka player - Use version 4.1.1 and above.
 - Azure Media Player - Only on native Safari.
 It falls back to the native LL-HLS player.
 On other platforms, it will choose to play DASH with approximately 1 second added latency compared to LL-HLS.
 Choose "Low Latency Heuristic Profile".

 ## When to choose the LowLatency option